mattyoung101/tamara/README.md

 Now, you need to symlink the location of the `verismith` binary to `<TAMARA>/build/verismith`.
 The command `cabal list-bin verismith` will tell you where the binary is located.

-Finally, to run the pipeline, just go to the build directory and run `../tests/fuzz/verismith.sh`.
+Finally, to run the fuzzing suite, just go to the build directory and run `../tests/fuzz/verismith.sh`.

+To run the regression test suite, you will need the Python `pyyaml` and `colorama` packages.
+Then, from the build directory, invoke `../tests/regress.py`.
+The specific tests to run are defined in `tests/regress.yaml`.

 ## Compiling papers
 This repo also includes various papers including the proposal draft, presentation slides, and the actual